Atrangi Re: Casting

 In March 2019, Filmfare reported Varun Dhawan to star in the film, and Alia Bhatt was considered for the leading role.
 However, it did not come into fruition.
 In June 2019, Dhanush was reported to play the leading role, he discussed about the script with Rai, who was present at the promotional event of The Extraordinary Journey of the Fakir (2019) in Mumbai.
 This marked the second collaboration between the Rai and Dhanush, after Raanjhanaa (2013), also being the latter's debut in Bollywood.
 On casting Dhanush, Rai said that "I was trying to cast actors of the Hindi cinema but no one was in a condition to play such a rooted character written.
 When I met Dhanush in Mumbai and discussed the script in 10 minutes, he was fascinated by the narrative and agreed to do the film."

 In July 2019, Sara Ali Khan and Hrithik Roshan were considered for playing the other leading characters.
 An article from Mumbai Mirror, stated the film as "a love story revolving around the three lead characters".
-Roshan, denied his part in the film, saying that he was not contacted by Rai about his role in the film, The team decided to approach Ajay Devgn for the another leading role, before Akshay Kumar signed in as the third lead.
+Roshan, denied his part in the film, saying that he was not contacted by Rai about his role in the film, The team decided to approach Ajay Devgn for the other leading role before Akshay Kumar signed in as the third lead.
 Rai stated that His role was said to be an extended cameo which Rai had refuted and further stated that "it is a special character which is demanded for the narrative".
 In an interview with Bombay Times, Kumar added: "I am thrilled to be working with Aanand L Rai, as I have always admired the way he has showcased his stories.
-When he narrated the film to me, I said ‘yes’ within 10 minutes.
-It is a challenging character to play, but at the same time, it is such a special role that my heart just couldn't say ‘no’ to it.
+When he narrated the film to me, I said 'yes' within 10 minutes.
+It is a challenging character to play, but at the same time, it is such a special role that my heart just couldn't say 'no' to it.
 I will remember it for the rest of my life."
 Dimple Hayathi underwent casting and look test for being paired alongside the character played by Dhanush in Mumbai by October 2020.

 As per Rai, on an unusual casting that drew criticism and curiosity, he stated that "I knew that Khan would be fitting in Rinku, because she has got all the potential to get the character right.
-Honesty, straightforwardness, innocence… are some of the qualities that were required to play Rinku and these come naturally to her.
-The way she has played the character I can’t imagine anyone else doing it."
-Talking on character played by Kumar, Rai said: "Kumar is said to have a small role in the film but his belief in the director and Rai's “strong understanding of complex human emotions”.
+Honesty, straightforwardness, innocence... are some of the qualities that were required to play Rinku and these come naturally to her.
+The way she has played the character I can't imagine anyone else doing it."
+Talking on character played by Kumar, Rai said: "Kumar is said to have a small role in the film but his belief in the director and Rai's "strong understanding of complex human emotions".
 Nimrat Kaur was considered to play a pivotal role, and was also present at the shooting schedule in Delhi, however, her portion was not included in the film.